 Thank you for the opportunity to speak with you this morning.
 It has been a pleasure serving in the South Carolina Aging Network for the past twenty-five years at the local service provider level and at the Area Agency on Aging level.
-Trident Area Agency on Aging (TAAA) is a private, Nonprofit Corporation designated by the South Carolina Department on Aging as one of ten Area Agencies on Aging (AAAs) in the State.
+Trident Area Agency on Aging (TAAA) is a private, not for Profit Corporation designated by the South Carolina Department on Aging as the Area Agency on Aging for Berkeley, Charleston and Dorchester counties.

 Since the organization was formed in 1991, we have worked within the public and private sectors to develop a cost-effective approach to long-term care services.
 We serve as the resource connection for seniors, adults with disabilities, family caregivers, and professionals.
 I lead fifteen (15) staff who have daily contact with seniors and their families.
 Our office directly provides Assessment, Family Caregiver Support, Information and Referral Assistance, Long Term Care Ombudsman, Insurance Counseling and Senior Medicare Patrol.
-It is my responsibility to work within budgets, adhere to regulations, and to develop and implement Policies and Procedures; but at the end of the day, it's about making all of those factors connect with the lives of real people who need our assistance.
+It is my responsibility to work within budgets, adhere to regulations, and to develop and implement Policies and Procedures; but at the end of the day, it's about making budgets, regulations, and policies and procedures connect with the lives of real people who need our assistance.
 Annually, our staff and volunteers serve over 12,000 seniors and 1,500 family caregivers.

-Since 1965, the Older Americans Act (OAA) has been the solid foundation for aging services throughout the country.
+Since 1965, the Older Americans Act has been the solid foundation for aging services throughout the country.
 My years of experience in the field have taught me how to cobble together funding from federal, state, and private resources to meet the needs of a growing and diverse aging population.
 It is not an easy task to make regulations and criteria match the needs of people in the community.
+The various subtitles or funding streams within the Older Americans Act make it a challenge to offer and provide individualized services for seniors.
+With accountability, we need for State Units on Aging and for Area Agencies on Aging to be able to determine how to best spend the limited resources.
 States, regions and counties all have different needs.
-It is a waste of resources to collect needs assessment data and not be able to make real changes or offer other services that will keep seniors out of hospitals and delay long-term care placement.
-While the OAA is designed with some local flexibility in mind, there are still restrictions on which services we can provide with which set of funds.
-AAAs need to have more flexibility to determine how the funding is spent locally.
+It is a waste of resources to collect needs assessment data year after year and not be able to make real changes or offer other services that will keep seniors out of hospitals and delay long-term care placement.
+The people who we serve are from various socio-economic and ethnic backgrounds.
+They are elders trying to live their lives with independence and dignity, and younger people who are honoring their older family members with care and support.
+For this reason, we need to increase flexibility in the Older Americans Act and allow larger percentages of transfers between subtitles.